wxMaxima-developers/wxmaxima/info/wxmaxima.md

 playback();
 ~~~

-## _wxMaxima_ starts up with the message “Maxima process terminated.”
+## _WxMaxima_ starts up with the message “Maxima process terminated.”

 One possible reason is that _Maxima_ cannot be found in the location that is set in the “Maxima” tab of _wxMaxima_’s configuration dialog and therefore won’t run at all.
 Setting the path to a working _Maxima_ binary should fix this problem.